 Religious Freedom in the Wake of the Arab Spring

-Despite the solidarity Egyptians displayed in the Tahrir Square protests that sparked the Arab Spring, subsequent months have witnessed a dangerous increase in violence against religious minorities, especially the Coptic Christian community.
-As Egypt, Tunisia, and now Libya seek to construct new democratic governments, their respective approaches to religion-state issues will be critical to their success.
+Despite the solidarity Egyptians displayed in the Tahrir Square protests that sparked the Arab Spring in 2010, subsequent months witnessed a dangerous increase in violence against religious minorities, especially the Coptic Christian community.
+As Egypt, Tunisia, and Libya sought to construct new democratic governments, their respective approaches to religion-state issues would be critical to their success.
 Can these and other democratic aspirants in the region hope for stability without granting religious freedom to all their citizens?
 Or is the notion of religious freedom a Western concept, inapplicable to countries with different histories and cultures?